al3xsus/brain-train/README.md

 ## 💡 Background & Purpose

-This app was built for the hope it could help others strengthen cognitive function, particularly older adults at risk of mental decline.
+This app was built with the hope that it could help others strengthen cognitive function, particularly older adults at risk of mental decline.

 > “By 2050, one in four people in Europe and North America could be aged 65 or over.”
 > — *UN World Population Prospects, 2019*